ricokaloklo/GeneralizedSasakiNakamura.jl/README.md

 ```

 #### Solving the inhomogeneous radial Teukolsky/SN equation with a point-particle source on a generic timelike bound orbit
-This can now be done easily with this code, starting from v0.7.0.
+This can now be done easily with this code.
 Suppose we want to compute the inhomogeneous solution to the radial Teukolsky equation at infinity for the $s = -2$, $\ell = m = 2$ mode driven by a test particle on a bound geodesic with $a/M = 0.9, p = 6M, e = 0.7, x = \cos(\pi/4)$, one can simply do
 ```julia
 mode_info = Teukolsky_pointparticle_mode(-2, 2, 2, 0, 0, 0.9, 6, 0.7, cos(π/4))